adda-team/adda/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 And these tests pass
 - [ ] I have added/extended necessary documentation (if appropriate)

 ## Further comments

-_If this is a relatively large or complex change, explaining why you chose the solution you did and what alternatives you considered.
+_If this is a relatively large or complex change, explain why you chose the solution you did and what alternatives you considered.
-If that was discussed in issue or somewhere else, add it here_
+If that was discussed in issue or somewhere else, refer to it here_